 EXCHANGES OVER TWO TAX YEARS MAY BE TREATED AS AN INSTALLMENT SALE

-In a delayed exchange transaction structured to satisfy the requirements of §1031, an exchanger has up to 180 calendar days to acquire like-kind replacement property measured from the day the relinquished property is sold.
-Once initiated, the delayed exchange may be successfully completed (resulting in complete tax deferral), partially completed (resulting in recognition of some capital gain) or it may fail if no like-kind replacement property is acquired (resulting in the recognition of all capital gain generated by the sale).
-If the exchange begins in one tax year and extends into the subsequent tax year, the question arises whether the gain realized on the sale is recognized in the year in which the relinquished property was sold or in the subsequent year in which the exchanger received the cash sale proceeds from the qualified intermediary.
-In a perfect world, gain would be recognized in the subsequent year when the proceeds were actually received by the exchanger.
+In a delayed exchange transaction structured to satisfy the requirements of IRC Section1031, a taxpayer has up to 180-calendar days to acquire like-kind replacement property measured from the day the relinquished property is sold.
+Once initiated, the delayed exchange may be successfully completed (resulting in complete tax deferral), partially completed (resulting in recognition of some capital gain) or it may fail if no like-kind replacement real property is acquired (resulting in the recognition of all capital gain generated by the sale).
+If the exchange begins in one tax year and extends into the subsequent tax year, the question arises whether the gain realized on the sale is recognized in the year in which the relinquished property was sold or in the subsequent year in which the taxpayer received the cash sale proceeds from the qualified intermediary.
+In a perfect world, the gain would be recognized in the subsequent year when the proceeds were actually received by the taxpayer.
 In many cases, this turns out to be wholly or partially true.

-The Regulations under §1031 treat a tax deferred exchange as an installment sale to the extent that the exchanger receives cash or other non-like-kind property (know as “boot”) in a subsequent tax year.
+The regulations under Section 1031 treat a tax-deferred exchange as an installment sale to the extent that the taxpayer receives cash or other non-like-kind property (known as “boot”) in a subsequent tax year.
 See Treas.
 Reg §1.1031(k)-1(j)(2).
-This can happen if the exchanger buys replacement property with a value lower than the relinquished property, obtains excess financing in connection with the purchase of replacement property or fails to acquire any replacement property leaving cash boot in the hands of the qualified intermediary.
-In all cases, the cash received from the qualified intermediary at the end of the exchange is treated as a payment in the year it is actually received by the exchanger for purposes of the §453 installment sale reporting rules rather than in the year the relinquished property was sold.
-On the other hand, any mortgage debt that is paid off on the sale of the relinquished property is treated as a payment in the year of the sale to the extent the exchanger does not incur an offsetting liability in its acquisition of replacement property.
-Nevertheless, the tax deferral afforded by the coordination of §1031 and the installment reporting rules under §453 can produce a significant advantage where gain must be recognized as the result of a wholly or partially failed exchange; sort of a heads I win, tails you lose tax benefit in favor of the exchanger.
+This can occur if the taxpayer buys replacement property with a value lower than the relinquished property, obtains excess financing in connection with the purchase of replacement property or fails to acquire any replacement property leaving cash boot in the hands of the qualified intermediary.
+In all cases, the cash received from the qualified intermediary at the end of the exchange is treated as a payment in the year it is actually received by the taxpayer for purposes of the §453 installment sale reporting rules rather than in the year the relinquished property was sold.
+On the other hand, any mortgage debt that is paid off on the sale of the relinquished property is treated as a payment in the year of the sale to the extent the taxpayer does not incur an offsetting liability in its acquisition of replacement property.
+Nevertheless, the tax deferral afforded by the coordination of 1031 and the installment reporting rules under §453 can produce a significant advantage where gain must be recognized as the result of a wholly or partially failed exchange; sort of a heads I win, tails you lose tax benefit in favor of the taxpayer.

 BONA FIDE INTENT

-Despite the tax deferral opportunity discussed above, an exchanger should not engage a qualified intermediary for the principal purpose of deferring tax under §453.
-In the case of a delayed exchange, §1031 is inapplicable unless the exchanger has a “bona fide intent” to complete the exchange.
-An exchanger has a bona fide intent if, based upon all the fact and circumstances at the beginning of the exchange, it is reasonable to believe that like-kind replacement property will be acquired during the exchange period.
-The exchanger’s intent, however, need not be pure and there is no requirement that the exchange be wholly or partially successful.
+Despite the tax deferral opportunity discussed above, a taxpayer should not engage a qualified intermediary for the principal purpose of deferring tax under §453.
+In the case of a delayed exchange, §1031 is inapplicable unless the taxpayer has a “bona fide intent” to complete the exchange.
+A taxpayer has a bona fide intent if, based upon all facts and circumstances at the beginning of the exchange, it is reasonable to believe that like-kind replacement property will be acquired during the exchange period.
+The taxpayer’s intent, however, need not be pure and there is no requirement that the exchange be wholly or partially successful.
 For example, in Smalley v.
-Commissioner 116 TC 29, 2001, a case involving a failed exchange that straddled two tax years, the Tax Court upheld the IRS’s determination that the replacement property acquired by the exchanger was not like-kind.
-On that basis, the IRS argued that the exchanger’s gain on the sale of the relinquished property should be recognized in the year of the sale.
-The Tax Court held, however, that the exchanger was entitled to installment sale treatment because he engaged in the transaction with the requisite intent notwithstanding his failure to acquire like-kind property.
-In this case, the exchanger’s bona fide intent made the difference, at least as to the deferral afforded under §453.
+Commissioner, 116 TC 29, 2001, a case involving a failed exchange which straddled two tax years, the Tax Court upheld the IRS’s determination that the replacement property acquired by the taxpayer on the sale of the relinquished property should be recognized in the year of the sale.
+The Tax Court held, however, that the taxpayer was entitled to installment sale treatment because he engaged in the transaction with the requisite intent, notwithstanding his failure to acquire like-kind property.
+In this case, the taxpayer’s bona fide intent made the difference, at least as to the deferral afforded under §453.

 An investor contemplating an exchange in which there may be some cash boot should review their situation with competent tax and/or legal advisors.